rskiaa/rskiaa/README.md

 Built simulation environments where multiple agents coordinate decisions using reinforcement learning.
 Used LSTM for forecasting vehicle/pedestrian paths under dynamic urban conditions.

-> 🚀 I'm passionate about building intelligent transport systems where safety, software, and AI converge.
+> 🚀 I'm passionate about building intelligent systems where safety, software, and AI converge.